ellexus/mistral_plugins/output/mistral_elasticsearch/readme.rst

   script will use port 9200.

 --skip-ssl-validation | -k
-  Disbale SSL certificate validation when connecting to Elasticsearch.
+  Disable SSL certificate validation when connecting to Elasticsearch.

 --ssl | -s
   Use HTTPS protocol instead of HTTP to connect to Elasticsearch.